MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-table-structure.md

 |6660|**Return Receipt Header**|
 |6661|**Return Receipt Line**|

- The 480 field is editable in the following tables.
+Field 480 is editable in the following tables.

 |Table No.|Table Name|
 |---------------|----------------|